breakin/snestistics/docs/tutorial-predict.md

 ---
-title: Tutorial 4 - Code Prediction
+title: Tutorial 4 • Code Prediction
 layout: default
 ---
 This tutorial post will go in-depth in the assembly listing to clean it up.
 Feel free to skip it or save it for later; it is optional!

 By now you've might have looked a bit at the source code and you might have noticed something strange.
 Something annoying.
 Let's take a look.
 In the generated assembler listing we can find short spurs of data in the middle of code.
-Something like this
+Something like this:
 ~~~~~~~~~~~~~~~~
 label_80821
     /* *I 80      80821E E2 20       */ sep.b #$20